HimanshuMishra123/SRE/Chaos Engineering.md

 ### Challenges of Chaos Engineering:

 - **Risk Management**: Running chaos experiments in production requires careful planning to avoid unintended consequences.
 It’s crucial to balance the need for experimentation with the risk of causing user-facing issues.
+- **Error Budget Utilization**: When running chaos experiments, teams consider the current state of the error budget.
+If the error budget is nearly exhausted, it might indicate that the system is already close to its SLO limits, so additional chaos experiments might be postponed or carefully planned.
+      - Monitoring: Continuously monitor the error budget during chaos experiments to ensure that the experiments do not push the system beyond acceptable limits.
+      - Communication: Clearly communicate the state of the error budget to all stakeholders involved in chaos engineering to ensure that everyone understands the potential impact of experiments.
 - **Cultural Adoption**: Chaos Engineering requires a shift in mindset, as it encourages teams to embrace failure as a learning opportunity.
 This can be challenging in organizations with a low tolerance for risk.
 - **Tooling and Automation**: Implementing chaos engineering effectively often requires specialized tools and automation to run experiments safely and consistently.